-Deciding which cat breed is best for you is really a matter of circumstance, lifestyle, and, of course, opinion.
-Most breeds have specific traits that make choosing one to suit your own personality and lifestyle a little easier.
+Deciding which cat breed is best for you is a matter of circumstance, lifestyle, and opinion.

-To help you decide which breed could be right for you and your family we have compiled a list of ten popular breeds of cats with some of the basic characteristics and personality traits that make them unique.
+To help you decide which breed could be right for you and your family, we’ve compiled a list of ten popular breeds of cats with characteristics and personality traits that make them unique.

-The name “Ragdoll” comes from the way these cats tend to go limp and relaxed when you pick them up.
-They are very gentle, easy-going and affectionate making them one of the most perfect family cats, perfect for any home, big and small.
-This breed has blue eyes and a distinct coat and has only grown in popularity over the years.
+Ragdolls are gentle, easy-going, and affectionate.
+They make great family cats, perfect for any home, big or small.
+This breed has blue eyes with a distinct coat and has only grown in popularity over the years.

 The Persian has always been a popular breed with families because of the love and devotion it shows its owners.
-Characterised by a squashed rounded face, the Persian cat is also a high maintenance pet, requiring regular grooming.
+Characterised by a squashed rounded face, the Persian cat is a high-maintenance pet that needs regular grooming.
 Persians are very devoted and will be your friend for life.

-One of the most recognisable breeds, the Siamese cat is characterised by an inquisitive and intelligent nature coupled with a desire to never be alone.
-A Siamese cat is an affectionate companion who likes to be cuddled, and will let you know in a quite distinct voice whether that affection is adequate or not.
+One of the most recognisable breeds, the Siamese cat is characterised by its inquisitive and intelligent nature.
+A Siamese cat is an affectionate companion who likes to be cuddled and will let you know in a distinct voice whether that affection is adequate or not.

-The Burmese, like the Siamese, has a smooth and shiny short haired coat that requires no additional grooming.
-Burmese cats tend to be vocal and they can really bond and trust their owners.
+The Burmese, like the Siamese, has a smooth and shiny short-haired coat that requires no additional grooming.
+Burmese cats tend to be vocal and tend to bond and trust their owners.
 Their warm nature and high intelligence make them a great choice as a family pet.

-One of the most popular breeds of cat in the United States, the Abyssinian has grown in popularity in Australia due to its short and easy to manage coat and their active and playful nature.
-The Abyssinian breed is definitely a people cat which makes it a very affectionate companion.
+One of the most popular breeds of cat in the United States, the Abyssinian has grown in popularity in Australia due to its short and easy to manage coat paired with its playful nature.
+The Abyssinian breed is a people cat which makes it a very affectionate companion.